-Dream Girl Movie Review: Ayushmann Khurrana's Funny Act Makes Your 'Dil Ka Telephone' Go Ring-ring!
+Dream Girl Movie Review: Ayushmann Khurrana's Funny Act Makes Your 'Dil Ka Telephone' Go Tring-tring

 "Kab tak aurton ko unki ichcha ke bina bannte rahoge tum, Mahabharat ke samay agar Me Too hota na, Sabse pahle tum log andar jaate," says Karam (Ayushmann Khurrana) dressed up as Draupadi, while rehearsing for a skit on the Mahabharata.
 The scene leaves you in splits with its satirical undertones!

-To begin with, Karam (Ayushmann Khurrana) is an expert when it comes to imitating women's voice which often lands him roles of Sita and Radha in mythological plays.
+To begin with, Karam is an expert when it comes to imitating women's voice which often lands him roles of Sita and Radha in mythological plays.
 Fate takes an unexpected turn when his search for a regular job leads him to a shady call-center which employs women to sweet-talk lonely men and women.

 When the owner of the call-centre sees him successfully impersonate a woman's voice (as Pooja), he is hired for some 'naughty' talks.
 Things go awry when his sensual voice impresses his clientele so much that some express their desire to meet or marry her.
 This includes his fiance's brother (Abhishek Banerjee), a poet-cop (Vijay Raaz) with marital issues, a young Haryanvi lad and a man-hater journalist (Nidhi Bisht).